neetmehta/carla_data_tools/README.md

 This project is used to generate synthetic data for training different Deep learning models for autonomous driving tasks.
 This project support cameras and lidars and can generate annotaions for tasks such as 3D lidar object detection, monocular depth estimation, and semantic segmentation.

-Feel free to add any comments and suggestions.
+Feel free to put any comments and suggestions.

 ## Getting Started